vzcaffaro/programming-languages-2020/README.md

 Students will learn how to

-- build a parser and interpreter for simple functional and imperative programming languages.
+- build a parser and interpreter for simple functional and imperative programming language.

-as well as the fundamental ideas of
+Moreover, students will learn the fundamental ideas of

+- lambda calculus
 - operational and denotational semantics
 - term rewriting
 - invariants and well-founded orders
 - program verification and Hoare logic
-- structural inductions, universal algebra, category theory
+- structural induction, universal algebra, and category theory

 On the way, students will encounter different programming languages such as Dafny and Haskell, theorem provers such as Isabelle, dependently typed programming languages such as Idris as well as programming concepts such as algebraic data types, recursion, variable binding, polymorphism, and more.